 Drugs enter the nail from the base as the keratin is formed and via the nail bed that extends under the full length of nail.

 The most common method of screening for drug use in a fingernail drug test is by using the five panel.
-We also offer a 10 panel nail test.
-The fingernail is put in a chemical solution to rid the nail of external contaminants and is then liquefied.
+We also offer the following nail tests: The fingernail is put in a chemical solution to rid the nail of external contaminants and is then liquefied.

 Almost nothing can alter the chemical composition of the nail's hard keratin protein, making it very difficult to alter the test or artificially produce a negative test result.